paternogbc/2015_Rohr_et_al_JAEcol/README.md

 ***
 When using the __data available__ in this paper, please cite the original publication.
 Contact davidlucasr@yahoo.com.br for any further information.

+* This repository follows the principles of reproducible research ([Peng, 2011](http://www.sciencemag.org/content/334/6060/1226)).